Netflix/metaflow-docs/docs/scaling/dependencies/conda-vs-pypi.md

 ## Which repository to use?

 Why does Python have two repositories in the first place?
-The crucial difference between the repositories is that Conda is not specific to Python - it can handle any libraries and packages, even those written in low-level languages like C or C++.
-This is particualy important for ML and AI workloads that depend on high-performance libraries.
+The crucial difference between the repositories is that Conda is not specific to Python: It can handle any libraries and packages, even those written in low-level languages like C or C++.
+This is particularly important for ML and AI workloads that depend on high-performance libraries.

 In contrast, PyPI is the defacto main repository for pure Python packages.
 It can